 So when Kérastase got in touch about their new Aura Botanica range I thought this could be a fun collaboration.
 As my hair skills currently only include four styles, I asked my amazing hairdresser Tim to teach me some styles that work on wet hair, greasy hair and quickly dried hair and make you look glam within 5 min.

-I haven’t done a lot of beauty/hair stuff in the past, however with the wedding coming up in September and the fact that I’m nearly a year close to 30, I’m trying to take better care of my skin and hair.
-I’m paying more attention to what I’m using on my body as well as what I’m eating and drinking – and not going to lie, so many of my friends always look so polished and put together that I’m jealous so putting a little more effort into my appearance outside of lycra!
+I haven’t done a lot of beauty/hair stuff in the past, however with the wedding coming up in September and the fact that I’m nearly a year closer to 30, I’m trying to take better care of my skin and hair.
+I’m paying more attention to what I’m using on my body as well as what I’m eating and drinking – and not going to lie, so many of my friends always look so polished and put together that I’m jealous, so putting a little more effort into my appearance outside of lycra!

 The Kérastase Aura Botanica range felt like a great fit because it’s made up of 98% natural origin ingredients, and doesn’t contain sulphates (I need to use sulphate-free shampoo because of my Keratin treatment – this was LIFECHANGING for post-run hair styling), it’s also silicone and paraben free.
 The Micellar shampoo is light enough that you can wash your hair daily if you need, however, if like me you don’t want to wash your hair that often, you can use the Essence D’Eclat to re-energise your hair and mask any sweat scent.
 It smells like sweet orange and rose – so delicious plus it makes your hair so shiny and sleek.